MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/threat-protection-reports-windows-defender-advanced-threat-protection.md

 The report is made up of cards that display the following alert attributes:

-- **Alert detection sources**
-Shows information about the sensors and detection technologies that provide the data used by Windows Defender ATP to trigger alerts.
+- **Alert detection sources**: shows information about the sensors and detection technologies that provide the data used by Windows Defender ATP to trigger alerts.

-## Alerts by categories
-Shows the types of threat or attack activity that triggered alerts, indicating possible focus areas for your security operations.
+- **Alerts by categories**: shows the types of threat or attack activity that triggered alerts, indicating possible focus areas for your security operations.

-## Alerts by severity
-Shows the severity level of alerts, indicating the collective potential impact of threat activities in your organization and the level of response you might need to address them.
+- **Alerts by severity**: shows the severity level of alerts, indicating the collective potential impact of threat activities in your organization and the level of response you might need to address them.

-## Alert status
-Shows the resolution status of alerts, indicating efficiency of your manual alert responses and of automated remediation (if enabled).
+- **Alert status**: shows the resolution status of alerts, indicating efficiency of your manual alert responses and of automated remediation (if enabled).

-## Alert classification & determination
-Shows how you have resolved alerts, whether you have identified them as actual threats or as incorrect detections, as well additional information about the resolution.
+- **Alert classification & determination**: shows how you have classified resolved alerts, whether you have classified them as actual threats (true alerts) or as incorrect detections (false alerts).
+The card also provide the determination of alerts, further explaining the resolution with information like the type of actual threat or the legitimate activity that was incorrectly detected.

-# Set start date of 30-day cards
+## Set start date of 30-day cards

 By default, the 30-day cards in the report display data from the 30-day period ending in the latest completed day.
 To adjust this 30-day window, select a different start day under Filters > Start date for 30-day cards.

-# Filter data
+## Filter data

 Use the filters to include or exclude alerts with specific attributes.
 These filters apply to all the cards in the reports.